 I have been wanting to make my own Beef Pho for a long time now and I must say, I am so HAPPY that I finally did!
-This Instant Pot Pho broth is light, packed with flavor, and makes for the perfect healthy and warming meal!
+This Instant Pot Pho made in the pressure cooker is light, packed with flavor, and makes for the perfect healthy and warming meal!
 Loaded with minerals such as collagen, vitamins, and protein, plus all the veggie and aromatic add-ins, I can’t wait to make this again and again.

 Simply make the broth, add in the herbs, protein, and veggies of choice and BOOM delicious Pho all week long!
 This recipe makes a TON of broth and can be stored either in the fridge for up to 4-5 days or in the freezer for up to 4-6 months!

 I love ordering Pho, but something they use when making it really messes up my stomach!
 I also care about the quality of meat and bones I am consuming, so making my own was a no brainer!
 Plus, the Instant Pot makes the bone broth come together QUICKLY!
 No 24 hours, here!

 The Instant Pot is a seven-in-one multi-cooker that works as an electric pressure cooker, slow cooker, rice cooker, yogurt maker, steamer, warmer, and sauté pan all in one.

 Do you love your pressure cooker?
 Try these pressure cooker recipes: